gswong/LD53/README.md

 Puzzles and platforming: Present some challenging obstacles for the player to overcome.

+Global player stats: See how you rated against other players

 ## Art Style

 Mix of modern and classic 2D platformer art style.
 Obstacles should be more real world in nature.
 Player will be ambiguous delivery person.